fvall/fvall.github.io/content/flask-dashboard-2.md

 </figcaption>
 </figure>

-Above I am using the convention that a month has 21 business days, feel free to change it to suit your needs.
+Above I am using the convention that a month has 21 business days, but you can change it to any day count convention you prefer.
 Because we had already done the heavy lifting with `calc_return`, we just need to use our helper function and do some data manipulation to make it look nice.

 Alright, things are looking good but our table is a bit dull.
 Let's style it a bit.
 Pandas provides some incredible styling options to customize our HTML table.
-This series is not about pandas, so I will not go in depth about how to customize the HTML table.
-I encourage you to check our the [documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/style.html) and all the amazing things you could do with it.
+This post is not about pandas, so I will not go in-depth about how to customize the HTML table.
+I encourage you to check out the [documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/style.html) and all the amazing things you could do with it.

 I will style the table as follows:

 - positive returns show in green
 - negative returns show in red
-- add a percent symbol to returns
+- add a per cent symbol to returns
 - style numbers with 2 decimal places

 Our final version of the table looks like this.